apollonianflatology/backwards/README.md

 # Development

-Add a new strategy as a String refinement, and require it in [lib/backwards.rb](lib/backwards.rb).
-RSpec will automatically pick it up and run the standard test suite against it.
-Add it to the benchmarks and regenerate the output above.
+* Add a new strategy as a String refinement, and require it in [lib/backwards.rb](lib/backwards.rb).
+* RSpec will automatically pick it up and run the standard test suite against it.
+* Run benchmarks and update this README above.